 Our leadership team

-We are run by a Board of expert non-executive directors who are recruited for the skills and experience they can bring to bear in helping us achieve our objectives and goals.
-They meet ten times a year and look at business and financial plans, risk, long term strategy, treasury and key perfomance issues.
+We are run by a Board of expert non-executive directors who are recruited for the skills and experience they can bring to bear in helping us achieve our objectives and goals, plus our chief executive.
+The Board meets ten times a year and looks at business and financial plans, risk, long term strategy, treasury and key perfomance issues.

-They are supported by a management team consisting of the chief executive and three executive directors.
+They are supported by a management team consisting of three executive directors.

 Chair of the Board

 Vivienne's professional background is as a solicitor.
 She was employed in a number of local authorities in senior legal roles before becoming Director of Resources and then Chief Executive of Macclesfield Borough Council.
 As Chief Executive her five key roles were strategic management ,community engagement including partnership working , service delivery , performance management and organisational development.

 Following her retirement from that role in 2009, as a result of local government reorganisation, Vivienne held a number of part time roles between 2009 and 2015 including: